comunica/Article-ISWC2023-SolidQuery/content/benchmark.md

 which enables convenient creation and execution of this benchmark with query engines in reproducible manner.

-By default, SolidBench sets the scale factor of the SNB generator to 0.1, which results in 157.210 files over 1.529 data vaults using the default fragmentation strategy.
+By default, SolidBench sets the scale factor of the SNB generator to 0.1, which results in 157.210 RDF files over 1.529 data vaults using the default fragmentation strategy.
 In total, there are 3.556.159 triples across all files, with an average of 22,62 triples per file.
 Even though this scale can be increased arbitrarily high, we notice that this default scale can already stress existing LTQP approaches beyond their capabilities.